laempy/pyoints/paper/paper.md

 processing.
 Each of these software packages provide an API specially designed to solve the problems of their field efficiently.
-When developing algorithms for automated processing of various types of input data, the differing APIs and programming languages of these software packages becomes a drawback.
+When developing algorithms for automated processing of various types of input data, the differing APIs and programming languages of these software packages become a drawback.
 To support fast  algorithm development and a short familiarization, a unified API would be desirable.